Faye-Wong-stat/family_variance/README.md

 author: Fangyi Wang
 ---

-This document describes the scripts used in this project.
+This document lists the scripts used in this project.
 The order to run scripts follows the order of scripts listed in this document, as later scripts use data generated from previous scripts.

 # Prepare data for phasing
 "remove_end_progenies.R":